tekknolagi/isdt/lecture-notes/2-vcs.md

 file and then undoing one of the changes---but there's a better solution.

 `git add -p` is that solution, but Git beginners often don't even know it exists.
-Unlike plain `git add` (or worse, `git add .`, which stages every change in every file), `git add -p` lets you partially stage a file.
+Unlike plain `git add` (or worse, `git commit -a`, which commits every change in every file), `git add -p` lets you partially stage a file.
 When invoked, it displays each block of modified lines (called a *hunk*) in sequence and asks you whether or not to stage it[^add-p-editing].
 As usual, a subsequent `git commit` will include only the staged hunks, letting you quickly and easily distribute your changes across multiple commits.

 [^add-p-editing]: You can also choose to edit a hunk before staging it, which
     will cause `git add -p` to open a text editor where you can modify or delete lines.
 This isn't typically necessary, but it helps when unrelated changes are close enough together that Git counts them as a single hunk.
+(For changes that are close but not directly adjacent, you can also ask `git add -p` split the hunk into multiple smaller hunks and prompt for each.)

 ```
 TODO: Example of `git add -p` to stage specific hunks that have changed.